JunaidMuthukadan/Music-source-seperation-using-recurrent-VAE/README.md

 >* [__Take a look at the demo!__](https://www.youtube.com/)

 ## Intro
 Traditionally, discriminative training for source separation is proposed using deep neural networks or non-negative matrix factorization.
 In this project i proposed a variational autoencoder based framework using recurrent neural networks for blind musical source (bass,drums ,vocals and others) separation.
-It is principled generative moodel instead of traditional discriminative models
+It is principled generative model instead of traditional discriminative models

 ## Implementations